 What do I do if I have set off the fire alarm?

 If you set off the fire alarm, turn off all appliances, grab your keys and exit the building via the main stair case and assemble on Liverpool St. When the Fire Brigade arrives, immediately identify yourself to them and let them know what has happened.
 Either return to your unit with them if they feel it is safe for you to do so or if necessary give them your unit key and wait on Liverpool St until they have investigated and returned.
-The fire brigade charges $1250 for attending each incident.
+The fire brigade charges up to $1750 for attending each incident.
 The company seeks reimbursement from the relevant shareholder, who in turn may seek reimbursement from the tenant where the unit is rented.

 I have visitors coming to stay.
 Do I need to get approval and who do I have to notify?